 We recommend everyone to adhere strictly to the lab rules.
 In addition, responsible personnel should make sure a safe distance is maintained whenever possible and masks are worn.

-- As a rotation student, how can I get a good feeling for the research group atmosphere if it’s all online?
+- As a rotation student, how can I get a good feeling for the research group atmosphere if the rotation is online?

 Do not hesitate to reach out to group members be it students, interns or postdocs.
 Be proactive, ask questions, interact online as much as possible.